1. How do you approach data preparation?

 10. What is MapReduce?

-It is a programming model and associated implementation for processing generating large data.
+It is a programming model and an associated implementation for processing generating large data.

 11. How is big data analysis helpful in increasing business revenue?